 Fun fact: I have always been a huge fan of John Denver.
 One of my travel goals is to visit every place he sang about, including the Canadian Rockies.
 Thanks to a partnership with Princess Cruises, I ended up with two flights to Vancouver that were meant originally for a cruise, but plans change.
 What’s a girl to do?
 Plan a trip across Western Canada that includes Alberta (Rocky Mountain Suite, if you’re wondering about the song).

 With dramatic coastlines, soaring mountains, charming alpine towns, and iconic turquoise lakes, this journey helped me understand what John was singing about.
 It offers an unforgettable blend of adventure and natural beauty.
-Here’s my ultimate 7-day itinerary that will let you experience the very best of this breathtaking route, with your John Denver music on repeat.

 Day 1: Arrival in Vancouver & Scenic Seaplane Ride

-Begin your adventure in Vancouver, one of Canada’s most vibrant cities where the mountains meet the Pacific Ocean.
+Begin your adventure in Vancouver, one of Canada’s most vibrant cities, where the mountains meet the Pacific Ocean.
 Before hitting the road, treat yourself to a truly unforgettable experience: a seaplane ride over the city.
 Flying above Vancouver provides sweeping views of downtown’s glass towers, lush Stanley Park, and the rugged North Shore Mountains.
 It’s the perfect way to kick off a road trip with a bird’s-eye perspective of where city life meets untamed wilderness.

-Spend the rest of the day exploring the city on foot—walk along the seawall, wander through Granville Island’s markets, and enjoy fresh Pacific Northwest cuisine.
+Spend the rest of the day exploring the city on foot.
+Walk along the seawall, wander through Granville Island’s markets, and enjoy fresh Pacific Northwest cuisine.
 Rest up, because tomorrow the drive begins.

 Day 2: Vancouver to Whistler via the Sea-to-Sky Highway